SAP-samples/teched2023-DT169/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are basic understanding of SAP S/4hana Cloud.
+There are no pre-requisites required for this session Basic understanding of SAP S/4hana Cloud is good to have.

 ## Exercises